Piper Alpha: Occidental “never ever apologised.”

 As a result of these two experiences on Piper Alpha Mr Wells decided never to return to the offshore oil industry.
 LINK

 Occidental, as the owner and operator of the rig, were found to have shirked just about every responsibility that they had.
-Whatever Lord Cullen examined they were found to be wanting.
-From the rescue boat, a converted trawler, the ageing Silver Pit, to the fire water deluge system, which hadn’t worked for two years due to corrosion blocking the nozzles, the accommodation and fire-fighting vessel Tharos, one of many emergency and safety assets that were not fit for purpose, inoperable fire pumps or unavailable life-jackets.
+In whatever Lord Cullen examined they were found to be wanting.
+From the rescue boat, a converted trawler, the ageing Silver Pit, to the fire water deluge system, which hadn’t worked for two years due to rust blocking the nozzles; then there was the accommodation and fire-fighting vessel Tharos, which was one of many emergency and safety assets that were not fit for purpose, likewise inoperable fire pumps and unavailable life-jackets.

 Here is just an extract from Lord Cullen’s damning report: “The Silver Pit was essentially unsuitable for the purpose of effecting the rescue of survivors … [and] this led in a number of instances to distress and delay in the process of recovering survivors.”
 All these failings should, he said, have been obvious to Occidental’s managers: “They were too easily satisfied that the permit to work system was being operated correctly, relying on the absence of any feedback of problems as indicating that all was well.”